Sparse grid quadrature on products of spheres: Optimization Problem

-In view of the admissibility condition, we reformulate Optimization Problem~\ref{HL-prob-alt-dcks} as: \begin{Problem} for some $0 < P < 1$, where $\nu$ and $p$ satisfy \eqref{HL-eq-nu-p}. \end{Problem}
+In view of the admissibility condition~\eqref{HL-eq-admiss}, we reformulate Optimization Problem~\ref{HL-prob-alt-dcks} as: \begin{Problem} for some $0 < P < 1$, where $\nu$ and $p$ satisfy~\eqref{HL-eq-nu-p}. \end{Problem}

-As pointed out by (e.g.) Griebel and Knapek \cite{GriK09}, some sparse grid problems can be formulated and solved as knapsack problems.
-The resulting solution is optimal in terms of estimated profit for a given ``weight''.
+As pointed out by (e.g.) Griebel and Knapek \cite{GriK00,GriK09}, some sparse grid problems can be formulated and solved as knapsack problems.
+The resulting solution is optimal in terms of total profit for a given cost.

 We call Optimization Problem~\ref{HL-prob-dcks} a \emph{down-set-constrained} binary knapsack problem.
-Each item in the knapsack is a product difference rule.
-The profit for each item is just the squared norm of a product difference rule, and this can be calculated precisely.
-The ``weight'' of each item is the number of extra points the product difference rule contributes to the overall quadrature rule, assuming that the admissibility condition applies.
+Each item in the knapsack is an incremental rule.
 The relationships between Optimization Problem~\ref{HL-prob-dcks} and other more well-known knapsack problems are described in more detail in Section~\ref{HL-section-Optimality}.